yubin-gurzu/yubin-gurzu/README.md

 - ⚡ Fun fact: ...
 -->

-> I am Yubin, and this is my work account
+I am Yubin, and this is my work account
-> Currently working on a Node/Express project
+Currently working on a Node/Express project
-> Been at Gurzu since November 2022
+Been at Gurzu since November 2022
+> We use both GitHub and GitLab, so this account doesn't include all contributions

 ## Web Development